 Now comes the fun part!
 Using the guidelines, I draw straight lines to define the spaces, leaving bigger gaps where I want unquilted areas to stand out, and echoing the lines to add definition, like a picture frame.
 I put denser fill areas beside the unquilted areas to provide contrast: smushed down areas make the picture frame areas POP by comparison.
 This is just scribbles in the sketch, because I don’t need to pick a specific fill motif at this point.
 I just know it will be somewhat dense.

 Next, I look at the area inside the picture frame.
 I can fill this all with one motif, or I can break it down into smaller chunks.
 Here, I put 9 smaller frames inside the big frame to add more interest, then used the same fill inside each smaller frame.

 The space that’s left in between the frames was next.
 I knew I was getting a bit elaborate already, so I did straight lines connecting the blocks, added an echo to separate from the dense fill, and went with a quick wishbone motif to get me from one end to the other.

 The fun layout of this quilt has half-blocks on the edges, and large setting triangles on the corners.
 I wanted to give a bit of a border in these areas, so I repeated the spacing of the diagonal echoed lines from the frame around the corners, and inside the smaller frames that went over the edge.

 Last, I added some simple lines in the blocks themselves, with dense fill in the little bits of background fabric.

 What do you think?
 You can totally do that, right?
 At least on paper?
-If there’s a quilt you’re going to be quilting in the near future, why not try sketching out some frames to explore how you might quilt it?
+If there’s a quilt you’re going to be quilting in the near future that features lots of negative space, why not try sketching out some frames to explore how you might quilt it?
 I’d love to see what you come up with!